Concurrent degrees will not be available from Session 2 2019 onwards.

 - Units currently enrolled into (and for the rest of the year) and completed units will need to be taken into consideration when degree planning for both degrees.

-- Once accepted as a concurrent degree student, your unit selection ability in eStudent will be disabled for both programs.
-As unit changes can have serious impact upon concurrent degree progression, any amendments to your originally approved study plan may require you to seek Program Advice and resubmission of a new approved study plan.
+- Once accepted as a concurrent degree student, your unit selection ability in eStudent will be disabled for both courses.
+As unit changes can have serious impact upon concurrent degree progression, any amendments to your originally approved study plan may require you to seek Academic Advice and resubmission of a new approved study plan.
 Your eStudent study plan will then be updated accordingly.

 - You may experience difficulties enrolling in units where the prerequisite/corequisite requirements are completed in your other degree.
 Please submit an enquiry on ASK MQ with the title “ATTN: Current Students Team – Concurrent Degree.